johnfkraus/make-a-map-geopandas/README.md

 https://github.com/maczokni/crimeMapTest
 into the data directory.

+Now the code in the Jupyter notebook runs as advertised.

-JK tried this, but it didn't work:
+JK also tried this, but it didn't work:
 SHAPE_RESTORE_SHX=YES fio info London_Borough_Excluding_MHW.shp

 <hr />